aeschi/2022-portfolio/src/pages/index.md

 description: "I study Creative Technologies at Film University Babelsberg.
 Prior to that, I graduated with a Bachelor of Engineering in Audiovisual Media at Stuttgart Media University.
-I work, research and teach in the area of creative technologies, data visualization design and developement. "
+I work, research and teach in the area of creative technologies, data visualization design and front-end developement. "
 ---